-Why Volunteer Job Description Are So Important
+Why Volunteer Job Descriptions Are So Important

 No business or nonprofit would start hiring people before they figured out what they needed them to do.
-They write job descriptions in great detail because they are the blueprints for recruiting, managing, and retaining employees.
+They write job descriptions in great detail because they are the blueprints for recruiting, managing and retaining employees.

 The same principle applies to volunteers.

 An incredibly useful tool, the volunteer job description helps your volunteer recruitment efforts, the management of that volunteer, and retaining him or her.
 Setting expectations with a job description should be job number one for any volunteer manager.